 This course introduces learners to the issues affecting the lives of individuals and communities that are marginalized.
 Learners will explore the defining historical moments as well as the current issues, theories, and practices in the field of disability studies.
 Additionally, this course provides insight into the key values that guide professional practice for rehabilitation professionals.
-Learners will develop insight into the profession plays in advocating for change.
+Learners will develop insight into the profession's identity and the role the profession plays in advocating for change.

 Open to students in the KNSS Adapted Diploma